GeoscienceAustralia/wit_tooling/README.md

 and `$shapefile=/g/data1a/u46/users/ea6141/wlinsight/shapefiles/waterfowlandwetlands_3577.shp`

-The results would look like
+The results in your output folder would look like:
 ```
 [ea6141@vdi-n24 wlinsight]$ ls sadew/new
 contain_22.txt  contain_265.txt  contain_266.txt  contain_267.txt  contain_268.txt  contain_518.txt  contain_519.txt
 ```
-where all the polygons in `$shapefile` contained by the feature `$id` in landsat path/row shapefile should be listed in `contain_$id.txt`.
+Results filenames will either start with `contain` or with `intersect`.
+Full filename convention will look like `contain_$id.txt`.
+The naming convention `contain` means that all the polygons are either contained by the feature or the area of the intersection between the polygon and the feature is more than 90% of the area of the polygon.
+The feature here is the feature `$id` representing a landsat path row in the landsat path/row shapefile.
 For instance, the content of `contain_22.txt` would be
 ```
 [ea6141@vdi-n24 wlinsight]$ cat sadew/new/contain_22.txt
 71